|

 Bird and bird-human figures.
 It

-is interesting that bird imagery is widespread also in
+is interesting and hardly surprising that bird imagery is widespread also in

 Australian Aboriginal cave art. |